 What could be better than experiencing some of the most famous, incredible places in the world that people only dream of visiting, all in between relaxing in Solstice’s adult-only solarium, getting lucky in the onboard casino, winding down in the Art Gallery and feeling ultimate luxury with 24-hour room service and turn-down service.

-You’ll feel right at home onboard Celebrity Solstice as she takes you from Sydney to Melbourne, before stopping at Dunedin, Akaroa, Wellington, Bay of Islands, Tauranga, Auckland, Napier, Picton, Hobart and Adelaide.
+You’ll feel right at home onboard Celebrity Eclipse as she takes you from Milford Sound to Sydney, before stopping at Doubtful Sound, Dusky Sound, Wellington, Napier, Tauranga, Auckland, Willis Island, Port Douglas, Cains, Airlie Beach and Bribane.

 Do you fancy combining the incredible with luxury and experiencing Australia and New Zealand with Celebrity?
 Discover more details below and leave us your thoughts and comments!